ohines/ohines.github.io/content/research.md

 ## Peer review service

+- American Journal of Epidemiology

 - Biometrics

 - Biostatistics

 - International Journal of Biostatistics

+- Journal of the American Statistical Association

 - Journal of the Royal Statistical Society: Series B